What You Should Know About A Colonial Style Home

 A considerable number of the homes we build in the Wallingford area are what would be considered Colonial style homes.
 But just what does a Colonial style floor plan look like?
-Are all Colonial style homes pretty much the same?
+Are all American colonial architecture pretty much the same?
 And how might that impact you when choosing the right floor plan for your new Connecticut home?
 Let’s take a look at some of the similarities and differences that may influence your choice of floor plans.

 Similarities: The General Layout